 Rossi 1995, 7.

 See, among others, the considerations of Joanna Woods-Marsden in Rogers 2000, 5, which connect the relative paucity of visual self-portraits by Florentine artists of that milieu to their extensive use of literary media: “exceptionally for the culture, all these Florentine artists [Bandinelli, Pontormo, Bronzino, Vasari, Cellini and Allori] wrote something, most of them for publication.
 To say that they privileged the word is an understatement.
 Bandinelli, for instance, declared that his real passion was literary, not artistic, creation: ‘I wish to immortalize my name with my pen, this being a truly congenial and liberale pursuit.’
 His enemy Cellini did precisely that by producing no visual self-likeness, not even a medal, to place beside his incomparable literary self-representation.
 Such cultural values [...] were a key determinant underlying the veritable explosion of artistic biography, autobiography and autobiographical treatises in Florence in the 1550s and 1560s.”
-In their introduction to Buonarroti’s poems (Michelangelo 2016, VII), Antonio Corsaro and Giorgio Masi similarly emphasize how mid-sixteententh century Florence witnessed an extraordinary “assembramento di pittori e scultori conterranei che compongono in un breve torno d’anni un buon numero di versi e di prose,” and how such a concentration of artist-writers represents a most unusual phenomenon in the history of Italian literature.
+In their introduction to Buonarroti’s poems (Michelangelo 2016, VII), Antonio Corsaro and Giorgio Masi similarly emphasize how mid-sixteenth century Florence witnessed an extraordinary “assembramento di pittori e scultori conterranei che compongono in un breve torno d’anni un buon numero di versi e di prose,” and how such a concentration of artist-writers represents a most unusual phenomenon in the history of Italian literature.

 Out of caution, I am excluding from this list the so-called Memoriale of Baccio Bandinelli, which Louis Alexander Waldman first argued to be an early seventeenth-century forgery by the artist’s grandson, Baccio Bandinelli il Giovane (see Waldman 2004, X-XII.)
-However, while Waldman’s thesis is grounded in codicological and archival evidence, a documentary discovery has recently been made that suggests to question some of his conclusions about the late fabrication of the Memoriale.
+However, while Waldman’s thesis is grounded in codicological and archival evidence, a documentary discovery has recently been made that suggests questioning some of his conclusions about the late fabrication of the Memoriale.
 In a momentous forthcoming essay, Carlo Alberto Girotto discusses one previously unknown text by Anton Francesco Doni, a distant relative of Baccio Bandinelli and one of the artist’s few fervent supporters in the Italian literary scene of the age, which contains in nuce some of the contents that we read in the Memoriale.
 According to Girotto, it is plausible that Bandinelli (who might have played a role in the conception of the text) preserved the document, which must have remained in the archives of the sculptor’s family after Baccio’s death.
 The source was then most probably recovered and taken as basis by Baccio il Giovane for his rewriting.

 Dionisotti 19712, 243.